 In Uphams Corner, a group of community agencies received an ArtPlace grant.
 Been working with art and community engagement, getting the community involved, deriving art from the community as way of social engagement, good model for us to take a look at.
 How do you bring art along and artists along and not gentrify, etc.?
 It’s about connecting people who don’t identify as artists who live in a community with artists.
 How do we bring them all together to have an impact that everybody owns?

 After 24 years we are embarking to expand our facility.
 The proposed Creative Industries Center will triple capacity, kids, open it up to the public.
 Exhibitions, subscriptions services.
 Create the pinnacle of maker’s spaces, where anything any of us imagines can be created in these spaces.

 We invite everyone to jump in on this vision with us.
 We were in the Innovation District before there was an Innovation District.
 We want to anchor one side and have a more public face.
 We have other fantastic partnerships and when I ask them what the value to their company is when they do business with AFH they explain that when they vie for talent in the workplace, their space looks cool to potential employees, and it also shows they are involved in the community.
 These are values that employees can get behind.

 The Gardner Museum has a Third Thursday Event every month that involves people in 20’s and 30’s.
 There is an interest in keeping people in that age range in Boston.
 A huge part of keeping young people in Boston is arts and culture.

-One of things we are trying to crack here has to do with the private sector and what is the role of the private sector in supporting art in public places.
+One of the things we are trying to crack here has to do with the private sector and its role in supporting art in public places.
 Bay Lights Project in San Francisco is a $6 million project that is entirely privately funded.
 Then look at what is in Boston, many of the same companies as in San Francisco are now setting up in Boston.
 What is the argument to them to fund us?
 The employee argument?
 Does that make it sound critical?